5 Tips for Making the Most of Your Rural Land Investment

 - Plan to spend money in the future to add value.

-- In most situations, land investment is a five to 10 year committment before value is returned.
+- In most situations, land investment is a five to 10 year commitment before value is returned.

 Investing in rural land can have many benefits – from enjoying recreational time with family to making income through timber harvesting.
 However, to protect yourself, you should conduct careful research on your prospective parcel and its value before making a purchase.
 Here are five tips to keep in mind before you buy: